-Homeless mothers with AIDS can't properly care for and protect their children leaving children are at risk of trafficking and abuse.
-We provide housing and create a stable home life with social support.Our Home Care Team verifies that children are in school, keeping up with homework and have proper food and clothing.
-The FSP helps mothers and children gain access to medical care.
-The FSP actively works to protect children from exploitation and to empower them through education.
+Impoverished women and mothers with AIDS and their children are at risk of trafficking and abuse.
+We provide housing and a stable home life with social support.Our Home Care Team verifies that children are in school and that the family has proper food.
+The FSP provides a safety net to fragile families impacted by extreme poverty and AIDS, protects children from exploitation and provides access to medical care and education.

 The FSP protects children from trafficking and victimization by empowering the with education combined with a stable home environment that will allow them to break out of the cycle of inherited poverty.